exasol/transformers-extension/doc/changes/unreleased.md

 ## Features

-* #149: Added Python API for uploading a model to a given bucketfs location
+* #149: Added Python API for uploading a model to a given BucketFS location

 ## Bugfixes

-* #285: Fixed logic in model output quality checks of udf integration test
+* #285: Fixed logic in model output quality checks of UDF integration test
-* #285: Deactivated Saas tests because of a broken API
+* #285: Deactivated SaaS tests because of a broken API

+## Documentation

+* #319: Updated TE User Guide

 ## Refactorings